Increase broadband speed guide

 All you need to do is unscrew the standard faceplate on the BT master socket, and fit a filtered faceplate.
 This simply fits over your BT socket.
 It is totally legal and supported by BT.

 All this device does is separate your broadband signal from the rest of your house telephone wiring, reducing interference and noise.

-Ideally, you should place your modem next to your BT mastersocket, wherever your mastersocket is located in your property, and connect your modem to the mastersocket using a short cable.
+Ideally, you should place your modem next to your BT master socket, wherever your master socket is located in your property, and connect your modem to the master socket using a short cable.

 If you really want to locate your PC in a different room to the BT master socket, we strongly advise that you use a high-quality wireless (WiFi) router/ modem (such as the Billion 7800N) and connect your PC to it wirelessly.
 This may provide you with increased flexibility while maximising your broadband speed.

 Intended to help maintain a stable connection, Digital Line Management continuously monitors a connection.
-For a number of reasons (such as line drops due to thunderstorms or increased errors on the line due to radio interference), the exchange equipment can increase the target SNR margin, up to a maximum of 18dB.
+For a number of reasons (such as line drops due to thunderstorms or increased errors on the line due to radio interference), the exchange equipment can increase (and sometimes decrease) the target SNR margin.
 As the target SNR margin is raised, so downlink connection speeds are substantially reduced.

 Rather than putting up with the target SNR margin that the BT exchange equipment sets for your line, some modems allow you to tweak the target SNR margin setting to a lower value and, hence, substantially increase downlink connection speeds.

 Tweaking of your SNR target margin is covered in more detail in our dedicated SNR tweak page.
 All modems are different, and many modems do not allow you to change the target SNR margin.
 If you are considering the purchase of a new modem, we would recommend that you purchase one that has the ability to adjust the target SNR margin.